 System-power: 185 kW; 0-100km/h: 6,0 s; electric range: 60 km; fuel consumption: 1.7 l/100 km; CO2 emissions from combustion engine: 39 g/km**

 System-power: 290 kW; 0-100 km/h: 5,6 s; electric range: 80 km; fuel consumption: 2.1 l/100 km; electric power consumption: 23.0 kWh/100 km; CO2 emissions from combustion engine: 49 g/km**

 (**) All figues related to range, consumption and emissions are based on the European legislative test-procedure „NEDC combined“ and are preliminary.

-Together with the new generation of Plug-In-Hybrid models, BMW Energy Services is piloting cost-efficient electricity packages, as part of a vision where cars become part of the grid and “earn” their electricity-bill themselves.
+Together with the new generation of Plug-In-Hybrid models, BMW Energy Services is piloting packages of free green electricity, as a future basic component of electrified cars.

 And the presentation of the BMW Individual M850i Night Sky adds another unique highlight to the Geneva show line-up.

 The BMW brand’s renewed focus on the luxury segment is encapsulated by the new incarnation of the BMW 7 Series presented in Geneva.
 A specially designed logo and “Bayerische Motoren Werke” written out in full express a tradition of quality, innovative power and ultimate exclusivity.
 The luxury sedan’s design, driving qualities and equipment features give it everything it needs to offer highly discerning customers an intense and emotionally engaging mobility experience.
 Stepping up the brand’s presence in the luxury segment is one of the fields of action pursued by the BMW Group in order to secure sustained growth in car markets worldwide.

 As part of its NUMBER ONE > NEXT strategy, the company has also

 defined electric mobility as one of the four future-focused areas